xSerpentineX/BubbleBoiBot/README.md

+# Disclaimer: VirusTotal states, "57/58 scanners, including Avast, AVG, McAfee, Norton, claim that this is malware free.
+The only scanner that claims virus is obsecure, and claims it is adware (despite not giving the user ads, rather spamming servers.".
+So yes, people do like to fear monger :)

 # BubbleBoiBot
 This bot is a remake of a bot created by alekxeyuk that adds an easier command line interface, the ability to easily run eighteen bots at the same time and adds an easier spam configuration.
 # How to install the bot: